mathiasbynens/q-encoding/README.md

 // → 'I=C3=B1t=C3=ABrn=C3=A2ti=C3=B4n=C3=A0liz=C3=A6ti=C3=B8n=E2=98=83=F0=9F=92=A9'
 ```

-### `q.decode(text, options)`
+### `q.decode(text)`

 This function takes a `Q`-encoded string of text (the `text` parameter) and `Q`-decodes it.
-The return value is a string of which each item represents an octet as per the character encoding that’s being used.
+The return value is a ‘byte string’, i.e. a string of which each item represents an octet as per the character encoding that’s being used.
 Here’s an example that uses UTF-8:

 ```js
 var utf8 = require('utf8');